Tuned Reverse Distillation: Enhancing Multimodal Industrial Anomaly Detection with Crossmodal Tuners: Experiments

-We conduct experiments on datasets MVTec 3D-AD \cite{bergmann2021mvtec} and Eyecandies \cite{bonfiglioli2022eyecandies}. \textbf{MVTec 3D-AD} is a 3D industrial anomaly detection dataset featuring 10 categories of industrial objects.
+\paragraph{Dataset} We conduct experiments on datasets MVTec 3D-AD \cite{bergmann2021mvtec} and Eyecandies \cite{bonfiglioli2022eyecandies}.
+A summary of these two datasets is provided in Table \ref{tab:datasets}. \textbf{MVTec 3D-AD} is a 3D industrial anomaly detection dataset featuring 10 categories of industrial objects.
 The training set consists of 2,656 normal samples, each including an RGB image and corresponding 3D scan information, while the validation set contains 294 normal samples.
 The test set comprises 1,197 samples, including 948 anomalous samples and 249 normal samples, with pixel-level annotations provided for evaluation.
-For our experiments, we use the processed depth maps derived from the 3D scans as the 3D modality. \textbf{Eyecandies} is a synthetic dataset of 10 candy categories in an industrial conveyor scenario, providing RGB images, depth maps, and surface normal maps.
+For our experiments, we use either the processed depth maps derived from the 3D scans or their corresponding normal maps generated using Sobel operators as the 3D modality. \textbf{Eyecandies} is a synthetic dataset of 10 candy categories in an industrial conveyor scenario, providing RGB images, depth maps, and surface normal maps.
 It contains 10k training samples, 1k validation samples, and 4k test samples.
 In our experiments, we select normal maps as the 3D modality and chose images under consistent lighting conditions as the 2D modality.

 \paragraph{Evaluation Metrics}